BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-26-Poincare-Duality.md

 - The standard 2-simplex is an equilateral triangle.
 - The standard 3-simplex is a regular tetrahedron.

 Then Nakahara goes on to define the integral of a n-form on a standard n-simplex.
-Here you don't need to worry about things such as orientation, volume element (which is free from $\sqrt{ \left\lvert g \right\rvert }$ since is it trivial), nice and simple.
+Here you don't need to worry about things such as orientation, volume element (without $\sqrt{ \left\lvert g \right\rvert }$ since is it trivial), nice and simple.